Date

 An in-person & online book launch and conversation with Dr Lisa Taylor, author of 'Threads of Labour: Tapestry of an Ex-Industrial Community'.

-Lisa Taylor is Reader in Cultural Studies at Leeds Beckett University.
-She was an ISRF Mid-Career Fellow 2021, for her project Landscapes of Loss: Revaluing Labour, Remaking Community.
+Lisa Taylor is Reader in Cultural Studies in the School of Humanities and Social Sciences at Leeds Beckett University.
+In 2021 she was awarded an ISRF Mid-Career Fellowship which enabled her to work collaboratively with a former textiles community and the artist Catherine Bertola to create the ‘Landscapes of Loss: Revaluing Labour, Remaking Community’ project.

 Copyright © 2025 Independent Social Research Stichting | Registered Head Office: WTC Schiphol Airport, Schiphol Boulevard 359, 1118BJ Amsterdam, Netherlands